-St Xavier's High School, PKL
+St Xavier's High School, Pkl

 On the occasion of the upcoming Founder's Day and in remembrance of the school's guiding light Andrew J Gosain, a craft session 'creative hands' was organised in the Junior Wing.
 Students of pre-Nursery to Class V made things out of recycled material.
-Headmistress Cynthia Shear appreciated the efforts put in by the students.
+They put together their artistic, imaginative and creative skills.
+Headmistress Cynthia Shear appreciated the efforts put in by the students and parents.

 Tribune Shorts